-Power Metal has been defined by some of the most beautiful and iconic songs of our music, and the good thing is it comes in all sorts of forms.
-Whether we’re talking about US bands like CRIMSON GLORY, their European counterparts like BLIND GUARDIAN and HELLOWEEN, or everything in between, Power Metal has always been a common ground our kin.
+Power Metal has given us some of the most beautiful and iconic songs of our music, and the good thing is it comes in all sorts of forms.
+Whether we’re talking about US bands like CRIMSON GLORY, their European counterparts like BLIND GUARDIAN and HELLOWEEN, or everything in between, Power Metal has always been a common ground for our kin.
 Bands like the ones I mentioned earlier, along with STRATOVARIOUS, RHAPSODY, HAMMERFALL, PRIMAL FEAR, etc. planted the seed during the 80’s and the 90’s, and have spawned many bands that follow their steps still to this day.
 As you may have guessed, VEONITY is one of these bands, and today we’re going to take a look at their latest release, “Legend of the Starborn”.

-Some songs that did the trick for me were the mid-tempo pompous “Starborn”, the right-out-of-the-90’s “Winds of Asgard” and “Warriors of the North”, the ballad-like “Lament” and the closing, anthemic “United We Stand”.
+Some songs that did the trick for me were the mid-tempo pompous “Starborn”, the right-out-of-the-90’s “Winds of Asgard” and “Warriors of the North”, the ballad-like “Lament” and the anthemic “United We Stand”.